Your Sunscreen Is Probably Making You Sick. Switch To These.

 The Safest Sunscreens

 I’m not sure there’s anyone on Earth who enjoys applying or wearing sunscreen.
 However, rather than avoiding the sun, I found a great sun-protection alternative.
 Studies have shown that Red Raspberry Seed Oil has a SPF factor of about 30 and is the only oil to protect against both UVB and UVA rays.
 So I fill my palm with it every morning and rub it all over my face, neck, hands, and any other area that might be getting exposure.
 It absorbs quickly, doesn’t feel greasy, and leaves a slight healthy glow.
 It’s quickly become my favorite oil.
 This awesome oil is filled with antioxidants and essential fatty acids to keep your skin healthy while helping to fade with scars, sunspots, and acne.
 I don’t leave home without it!
 Just make sure that you’re buying the real thing, as some sneaky resellers may dilute it with a cheaper oil.
 Also, as with any oil, make sure to keep the container tightly sealed in a dark place, since oils go oxidize (lose some of their medicinal properties) when exposed to oxygen or light too many times.

-Another great choice is Babo’s zinc oxide sunscreen lotion, portable sunscreen stick, tinted lip balm, and spray sunscreens.
+Another great choice is Babo’s zinc oxide sunscreen lotion, portable sunscreen stick, tinted lip balm (which I also use as blush!), and spray sunscreens.
 We checked all the ingredients one-by-one, and they are all super-safe.
 When looking for sunscreen, make sure to read the label carefully.
 You should recognize the majority (or, better yet, all) of the ingredients in your sunscreen.

 As with all skin care, if you can’t read it, or you can’t eat it, you shouldn’t wear it.
 Period.